 Meet Our Talented Research Team

 Dr. Brandon (Brad) Minnery is founder and CEO of Kairos Research.
-He has over 15 years of experience leading applied cognitive science, neuroscience and artificial intelligence research within government, industry and academia, including roles as Principal Investigator or Co-Investigator on projects funded by the Defense Advanced Research Projects Agency (DARPA), the Intelligence Advanced Research Projects Activity (IARPA), Office of Naval Research, Army Research Office, and the Ohio Federal Research Network.
-Before starting Kairos Research, he was the Director of Research for the Wright State Research Institute in Dayton, OH, where he held a joint appointment as Associate Professor of Psychiatry in Wright State University’s Boonshoft School of Medicine.
+He has 20 years of experience leading applied cognitive science, neuroscience and artificial intelligence research within government, industry and academia, including roles as Principal Investigator or Co-Investigator on projects funded by the Defense Advanced Research Projects Agency (DARPA), the Intelligence Advanced Research Projects Activity (IARPA), Office of Naval Research, Army Research Office, and the Ohio Federal Research Network.
+Before starting Kairos Research, he was the Director of Research for the Wright State Research Institute in Dayton, OH.
 Prior to his time in academia, Dr. Minnery served as an IARPA Program Manager within the Office of the Director of National Intelligence.
 Prior to that, he worked in industry as a Lead Artificial Intelligence Engineer for the MITRE Corporation in McLean, VA.
 Dr. Minnery holds a Ph.D. in Neurobiology from the University of Pittsburgh and undergraduate degrees in Physics and English Literature from the University of Cincinnati.

 Ebi Maki is co-founder and COO of Kairos Research.
 He has over 15 years of experience in diverse operations and finance roles.
 Before starting Kairos, he was Chief Financial Officer for the Wright State Research Institute in Dayton, OH.
 Prior to his time in academia and government contracting, Mr. Maki served as Finance Director of the Services Organization for Teradata Corporation.
 He holds an M.B.A. from the University of Dayton and a B.S. in Management Information Systems from Wright State University.